 Don’t use your mobile phone whilst on the peg and throughout a drive.
 Make sure it is on silent.
 In fact, leave it in the car if possible.

-Appreciate how lucky you are to be stood there shooting.
+Appreciate how lucky you are to be shooting.
 It is an amazing sport and lots of people work very hard throughout the year to make it possible.

 Enjoy watching other people shoot well and enjoy seeing other people who have been “In the shooting”.
 Following on from this, don’t get grumpy if you are not in the shooting!
 Once you appreciate and enjoy seeing others in the shooting, your whole day will become a lot more fun and you won’t care whether you draw 1 or 4!